pagkly/Zed/Investopedia3/Loss Payee.md

 Loss Payee
 ## What Is a Loss Payee?

 The loss payee is the party to whom the claim from a loss is to be paid.
-A loss payee can mean several different things; in the [insurance industry](https://www.investopedia.com/articles/personal-finance/080616/what-adverse-selection-insurance-industry.asp), the insured, or the party entitled to payment is the loss payee.
+A loss payee can mean several different things; in the [[insurance industry]](https://www.investopedia.com/articles/personal-finance/080616/what-adverse-selection-insurance-industry.asp), the insured, or the party entitled to payment is the loss payee.
 The insured can expect reimbursement from the insurance carrier in the event of a loss.
 One example would be if a borrower defaulted on their loan and didn't pay it.

 ## How Loss Payee Works

-Loss payee can be different from "first loss payee," which is the party that must be paid first when a [debtor](https://www.investopedia.com/terms/d/debtor.asp) defaults on a loan.
-'Loss payee' is simply a generic phrase signifying the rightful recipient of any kind of [reimbursement](https://www.investopedia.com/terms/r/reimbursement.asp) and is most often used in the auto insurance industry.
+Loss payee can be different from "first loss payee," which is the party that must be paid first when a [[debtor]](https://www.investopedia.com/terms/d/debtor.asp) defaults on a loan.
+'Loss payee' is simply a generic phrase signifying the rightful recipient of any kind of [[reimbursement]](https://www.investopedia.com/terms/r/reimbursement.asp) and is most often used in the auto insurance industry.

 ### Key Takeaways